PowerDNS/pdns/docs/backends/geoip.rst

 If it does not exist under "records" then it is returned as a CNAME.

 You can mix service and static records to produce the sum of these records, including apex record.
-For instance, this configuration will send the correct response both A and SOA queries:
+For instance, this configuration will send the correct response for both A and SOA queries:

 .. code-block:: yaml